EPR Representative logoEPR Representative

 Streams6 min read15 April 2026· Updated 22 May 2026

-Corepile and Screlec: Navigating Battery & Accumulator EPR in France
+Ecosystem (ex-Corepile) and Screlec: Battery & Accumulator EPR in France

-Battery EPR in France runs through Corepile and Screlec.
-Loose batteries, batteries inside electronics, lithium accumulators — all trigger registration for non-EU producers.
+Battery EPR in France runs through Ecosystem (which absorbed Corepile in summer 2025) for portable cells and Screlec for industrial/automotive.
+Loose batteries, batteries inside electronics, lithium accumulators, all trigger registration for non-EU producers.

 By · Founder & Authorized Representative